The 2026 Guide to EHCPs: A Teacher's GuideGCSE students in green cardigans using tablets for interactive lesson in a secondary school classroom

 The SEND system faces significant pressure.
 Local authorities report rising demand for EHCPs alongside funding constraints.

 Many areas struggle with assessment timelines.
 The 20-week statutory deadline within the EHCP application timeline is frequently missed.
 Schools wait months for assessments to start, then months more for final plans.
-This delay affects pupils who need support now, not in six months.
+This delay affects learners who need support now, not in six months.
 The daunting process becomes even more challenging when key deadlines slip.

 Talk to your SENCO.
 They're your first point of contact for EHCP questions and ongoing liaison with care professionals.
 Ask them about local authority processes, timelines, and support available in your school.

-Consider how metacognitive strategies support EHCP pupils.
+Consider how metacognitive strategies support EHCP learners.
 Many children with SEND benefit from explicit teaching of learning strategies.
 The Structural Learning Thinking Framework provides practical tools for developing these skills in your mainstream classroom or specialist setting.

-The SEND Code of Practice (2015) is the essential statutory guidance that explains all EHCP procedures and legal requirements.
+The SEND Code of Practise (2015) is the essential statutory guidance that explains all EHCP procedures and legal requirements.
 The Children and Families Act 2014 provides the legal framework, while the SEND Regulations 2014 contain specific procedural details.
 Recent government consultations and Ofsted SEND inspection reports also provide current policy direction and expectations.

 SEN Support can be managed within school using existing resources, whilst an EHCP is a legally binding document that requires the local authority to arrange and fund specific provision.
 A child might need an EHCP if their needs cannot be met through resources normally available to schools, particularly when school-based SEN Support has been tried but hasn't worked effectively.